 TIMEHOP | July | Data Breach

-More than 21 million people were affected when social network application Timehop, a third party feed of posts for Facebook and other social networks, detected an ongoing cyber attack in July.
+More than 21 million people were affected when the social network application Timehop, a third-party feed of posts for Facebook and other social networks, detected an ongoing cyber attack in July.
 The memories posting feed discovered names, email addresses and keys granting access to previous posts.
 However, the social company claimed that it had managed to delay the hackers access to historical posts.
 (Independent)

 POLAR FLOW | July | Privacy Flaw